03 Oct 2018 SOGI is not about bullying

 Since its introduction, SOGI has been a controversial topic.
 That has heated up even more this fall as we approach municipal elections with some trustee running on either a pro and anti-SOGI123 platform.

 This is your chance to have a say in this conversation.
 We are asking you to email the BC Minister of Education and engage in a dialogue about SOGI123.
-We will introduce one principle at a time asking you to send an EasyMail expressing this to the Minister.
+We are asking you to send an EasyMail expressing this to the Minister.

 There is a false dichotomy being presented around the SOGI123 initiative – that is that in order to be against bullying you have to be for SOGI123.
 This is categorically false.
 Christians believe that gender is tied to biological sex and that sexual intimacy is reserved for a marriage between a man and a woman.
 But we are also against bullying as a central tenet to living out our faith.